What Is High-Quality Child Care?

-- How do the teachers and caregivers handle transitions from one activity to another, such as getting everyone dressed to go outside during the winter?
-Children often get antsy and frustrated when they are kept waiting for something to happen.
-An experienced caregiver anticipates these moments and eases the tension with a song or an activity.
+- How do the educators handle transitions from one activity to another?
+Children often become frustrated when they are kept waiting for something to happen.
+An experienced educator anticipates these moments and eases the tension with a song or an activity.

 - Are the daily routines and activities set up in ways that allow children to make choices?
-If the room is organised into different activity areas, children should be able to choose among those opportunities during free playtime.
-Having materials and toys stored on shelves that are clearly labeled and easily accessible also helps children choose among various alternatives.
+If the room is organised into different activity areas, children should be able to choose among those opportunities during free play time.
+Having materials and toys stored on shelves that are clearly labelled and easily accessible also helps children choose among various alternatives.

-- Are caregivers alert and ready to assist children with personal care routines such as eating, going to the bathroom, and dressing themselves if they show need for that assistance?
+- Are educators alert and ready to assist children with personal care routines such as eating, going to the bathroom, and dressing if they show the need for that assistance?

-- Do you see indications that staff members respect each child''s individual needs and characteristics?
-Caregivers should recognise and respond to the unique personalities and particular habits of individual children, even while they are careful not to play favorites or discriminate against anyone.
+- Do you see indications that staff members respect each child's individual needs?
+Educators should recognise and respond to the unique personalities and particular habits of individual children and should be careful not to play favourites.

-- Do the caregivers set appropriate and consistent limits on the children''s behavior?
-Children and caregivers can together establish the rules they all need to follow and list them for all to see.
+- Do the educators set appropriate and consistent limits on the children's behaviour?
+Children and educators can together establish the rules they all need to follow and list them for all to see.
 The rules should be stated in positive terms (e.g., "We use walking feet inside" or "inside walking!").
-"Time out" should be used only if the child needs to calm down and collect herself.
-The caregiver should stay with the child during the time out period, rather than leaving her in a corner by herself.
+"Time out" should be used only if the child needs to calm down and collect themselves.
+The educator should stay with the child during the time out period, rather than leaving them in a corner by themselves.

 - Are children treated the same way regardless of special needs, social class, sex, racial background, or ethnic origin?
-Watch to make sure that they are receiving an equal amount of positive, supportive attention from the caregivers.
+Watch to make sure that they are receiving an equal amount of positive, supportive attention from the educators.
 Is the classroom set up to accommodate children with special needs?
-Is the staff expecting the same things of girls as they do of boys?
+Is the staff expecting the same things of girls as they do for boys?

-- Do the caregivers/teachers greet the children when they arrive in the morning and then make an effort to integrate them into the play of the children already in the center?
-This is a difficult transition for some children, who need special attention from the caregiver in order to adjust smoothly to the new environment each day.
+- Do the educators/teachers greet the children when they arrive in the morning and then make an effort to integrate them into the play of the children already in the centre?
+This is a difficult transition for some children, who may need special attention from the educator in order to adjust smoothly to the new environment each day.